rainasaxena/airbnb-clone/README.md

 This project is a clone of the Airbnb website for Delhi, India.
 It is built using React with Vite setup, and it is fully responsive.

-# Airbnb Delhi Clone

-This project is a clone of the Airbnb website for Delhi, India.
-It is built using React with Vite setup, and it is fully responsive.

 ## Getting Started

 To run the application locally, follow these steps: